markasoftware/to-the-skies/README.md

 Important: If you just want to play To The Skies, this is not the right place for you.
 The following part of the readme is for people who want to contribute to To The Skies by helping to develop it.

+Also Important: This is not a good way to set up a fully functional server.
+I'd really only recommend it for testing and development.
+Following this guide to setup a server will result in something very insecure and not fit for production, due to things like default database passwords, default cookie secrets, etc.

 ### Dependencies:

 - Node.js and npm (Node Package Manager)
 - PostgreSQL
 - Git
-- Linux (probably will work on Mac too, but probably not Windows)
+- Linux (probably will work on Mac too, but not Windows)

 ### Getting the source code set up and stuff: